-- From your browser, click Accept in the call console that appears under the Voice icon in the top toolbar.
+- Click Accept in the call console that appears under the Talk icon in the top toolbar.

 If you don't answer within 30 seconds or decline the call, it's placed back in the queue to wait for the next available agent.

 If your administrator has enabled callback from queue (see Allowing customers to request a callback), callback requests appear in the call console similar to incoming calls.

 To take action on a callback request

 - Click Decline to move to the next call in the queue.

 Making an outbound call